 The slow transition is what most vets seem to recommend in my experience.
 It’s also what most commercial raw dog food brands recommend.

-If you buy a frozen, pre-made raw dog food brand such as Balanced Blends, the back of the bag will most likely have a recommendation for a slow transition like:
+If you buy a frozen, pre-made raw dog food brand, the back of the bag will most likely have a recommendation for a slow transition like:

 - feed 75% old food and 25% new for 5 days,

 - then 50/50 for 5 more days,